What Is CPM? Definition, Formula, Examples, and When to Use It

 eCPM vs. CPM for publishers

-For publishers, eCPM (effective CPM) is a key metric to understand their revenue.
-While CPM is a potential cost of each 1,000 impressions, eCPM shows the real amount a publisher earns.
-This metric is also depends on a traffic GEO, ad format, traffic quality, etc.
+For publishers, eCPM (effective CPM) is a key metric for understanding real revenue.
+While CPM shows the cost of 1,000 impressions, eCPM shows how much a publisher actually earns from those impressions.
+This metric depends on factors such as traffic GEO, ad format, and traffic quality.

 Abhishek PublisherGrowth